steamship-core/ai-adventure/README.md

 ### Configure PostGres Tables

-We use prisma to talk to our database.
+We use prisma to manage database updates, and @vercel/posgress for running queries

 1. Install the vercel cli `npm i -g vercel`
 2. Install repo dependencies `npm i`